 Additionally, all funded projects are required to carry flood insurance, irrespective of whether such insurance is required by other parties, and without regard to the siting of the property outside of the SFHA.
-Projects must carry the lesser of full replacement coverage or the maximum available NFIP insurance on all individual buildings.
+Projects must carry the maximum available NFIP insurance on all individual buildings.
 Sponsors are hereby advised to ensure that costs for these insurance premiums are fully reflected in their proposed operating budgets.